 Gintama (2017) Synopsis

-Gintama (2017) is a live-action remake of the 2010 animated feature, Gintama: Shin’yaku Benizakura-Hen.
+Gintama (2017) is a live-action remake of the 2010 Anime movie, Gintama: Shin’yaku Benizakura-Hen.
 Katsura Kotaro is attacked by a mysterious serial killer and the next morning, his body is found by Bafuku officials.
-While Shinpachi and Kagura search for Katsura, on behest of Elizabeth, Gintoki is tasked by a pair of swordsmith siblings to recover a missing family heirloom.
+While Shinpachi and Kagura search for Katsura, at the behest of Elizabeth, Gintoki is tasked by a pair of swordsmith siblings to recover a missing family heirloom.
 After he is brutally attacked by the same serial killer, Gintoki learns that the heirloom, the cursed sword Benizakura, was stolen by the killer to incite revolt against the Bafuku.
 Soon, he also discovers that what he encountered is but the surface of the plot.
 At the heart of the larger conspiracy is none other than his former comrade and arch-nemesis, the vicious Kiheitai leader Takasugi Shinsuke.

-I assure you I’m not alone in this.
-I’ve long concluded that live-action renditions of popular manga and anime series tend to suck.
-Big time.
+I’ve long concluded that live-action adaptations of popular manga and anime series tend to suck.
+They tend to such BIG TIME.

-There are just so many problems with such efforts.
-What’s comedic in print or animation tends to be unbearable in real-life.
-What’s oshare and cool also feels disturbing when repeated on an actual person.
-It’s like watching a cosplay parade at its worst and weirdest.
+Don’t you agree?
+There are just so many problems with such remakes.
+What’s comedic in print or animation is often unbearable when enacted in real life.
+What’s oshare and cool in anime also feels creepy when reproduced on an actual person.
+In many cases, it’s like watching a cosplay parade at its worst and weirdest.

-And though most of us wouldn’t actively notice it, our minds fill in a lot of blanks when reading manga or watching anime.
-In turn, we form deep perceptions of beloved characters from doing so.
-The slightest deviation, we immediately feel the character is wrong.
+And though most of us wouldn’t actively notice it, our minds actually fill in a lot of blanks when reading manga or watching anime.
+In turn, we form deep perceptions of beloved characters.
+The slightest deviation, and we’d immediately feel that the character is wrong.
 These deviations include seeing digitally coloured flesh transformed into actual human skin.
 Somehow, everything just starts feeling uncanny.

-In short, I’d say that while I didn’t end up loving Gintama (2017), neither did I step out of the cinema hating it.
-This is the result of the movie’s honesty, and I suspect some die-hard fans would feel as I did.
-In a way, I think it’s also hard to hate the movie, in spite of its many flaws and stumbles.
-Overall, it exudes such a strong determination to celebrate the source material.
-This determination pleases, even if the end result ultimately doesn’t.
+To summarise, I’d say that while I didn’t end up loving Gintama (2017), neither did I step out of the cinema hating it.
+This was entirely the result of the movie’s honesty and I suspect some die-hard fans would be affected the same way I was.

 Check out my other snappy movie reviews.